 Research is vital in helping the NHS to transform services and improve outcomes.
 Without sponsorship of research some beneficial projects might not happen.
 More broadly, partnerships between the NHS and external bodies on research are important for driving innovation and sharing best practice.
-However, there is potential for conflicts of interest to occur, particularly when research funding by external bodies does or could lead to a real or perceived commercial advantage; there should always be transparency.
+However, there is potential for conflicts of interest to occur, particularly when research funding by external bodies does or could lead to a real or perceived commercial advantage.
+There needs to be transparency and any conflicts of interest should be well managed.

-- Funding sources for research purposes must be transparent. - Any proposed research must go through the relevant health research authority or other approvals process. - There must be a written protocol and written contract between staff, the Trust, and/or institutes at which the study will take place and the sponsoring organisation, which specifies the nature of the services to be provided and the payment for those services. - The study must not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine, medical device, equipment or service. - Staff should declare involvement with sponsored research to the Trust.
+- Funding sources for research purposes must be transparent. - Any proposed research must go through the relevant health research authority or other approvals process.

+- There must be a written protocol and written contract between staff, the Trust, and/or institutes at which the study will take place and the sponsoring organisation, which specifies the nature of the services to be provided and the payment for those services. - The study must not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine, medical device, equipment or service. - Staff should declare involvement with sponsored research to the Trust.